mmyros/mmyros.github.io/github_io/intro.md

 * Introduced git workflow to organization
 * Unit testing for every repo

-## Goals after NIH
+## Goals for next career step
 * Small- to midsize group of enthusiasts to join
-* Expanding my knowledge of data/ML devops
-* Learn microservices
+* Team that includes experts in stats/ML and devops
 * Novel sensors resulting in rich datasets
 * Semi-automated statistical inference/ML
 * Real-time processing with potential for realtime manipulation
+* Learn microservices

 ## My research at NIH
 ### Inter-region communication